 Every year, following in Saint Patrick's footsteps, pilgrims make the treacherous hike

 Each year on the last Sunday of July between 15,000 and 30,000 brave souls flock to Croagh Patrick, one of the most dangerous mountains in Ireland, to imitate the spiritual ascent of Saint Patrick.
-On this day called “Reek Sunday” (Reek is the mountain’s official name) many of the pilgrims will climb the steep path barefoot to highlight their journey’s penitential character.
+On this day called “Reek Sunday” (reek being another name for a mountain) many of the pilgrims will climb the steep path barefoot to highlight their journey’s penitential character.

 According to tradition, worn out and fatigued by his apostolic activities, Saint Patrick sought out a secluded place to fast and pray for the people of Ireland.
 He ascended the mountain and remained there the forty days of Lent, asking God to have mercy on the pagans below.
 It is believed that God gave Saint Patrick a glimpse of the many saints who would be formed in this country because of his efforts, giving strength to a weary missionary.
 Before descending the mountain, Patrick also stretched out his hands across Ireland and blessed it, casting out the many snakes present on the island.